system76/docs/_articles/ar-sandbox.md

 - The depth view needs to cover the entire interior of your sandbox.
 It's okay if it overlaps it slightly.

-- Hit Esc to close the RawKinectViewer.
+- Hit Esc to close the `RawKinectViewer`.

 ## Calculate base plane